,h3

 3. Include the right keywords

 Keywords are the single words or short phrases that people type into search engines when looking for a restaurant.
-When coming up with keywords for your restaurant, think about what people type into Google to find a restaurant like yours and you need to be appearing in their searches before your competitors do.
+When coming up with keywords for your restaurant, think about what people type into Google to find a restaurant like yours and the dishes you serve, and you need to be appearing in their searches before your competitors do.

 Come up with 2 or 3 words that you think best describe your restaurant.
 Think specifically and play to your restaurant’s USP (seafront view, secret garden, dog friendly, etc).
 Your keywords can be related to: